 Replacing the nuisance parameter - the conditional density - by an estimate is more efficient than replacing it by its true value.
 Hirano, Imbens and Ridder (2003) report similar results in the context of treatment models where the nuisance parameter is the inverse of a propensity score, in a set of moment restrictions.
 They show that using an estimate of the score leads to more efficient estimation of treatment parameters than using the true score.
 They interpret the estimator with the estimated score as an empirical likelihood estimator where the information about the nuisance function has been efficiently incorporated.
-Theorem 5 can also be understood by using broadly similar arguments to the ones presented by Crépon, Kramarz and Trognon (1998).
+Theorem 5 can also be understood by using broadly similar arguments to those presented by Crépon, Kramarz and Trognon (1998).
 Consider two sets of moment conditions.
-The first set depends on parameters of interest and nuisance parameters while the second set of moment conditions depend on the nuisance parameters only.
-The efficient GMM estimates can be derived from the first set of conditions when nuisance parameters are replaced by their estimated values using the second set of conditions.
-In contrast, GMM estimates when parameters are replaced by their true values are not generically efficient.
-5 Extensions Lewbel (1998, 2000, 2003) use the special regressor hypothesis to estimate the structural parameters of other linear latent variable models, $y = L(x\beta + \epsilon)$, such as the ordered discrete choice model with constant thresholds or the censored regression model.
-One obvious issue is whether the equivalence results given by Theorem 3 can be extended to these models.
-In some interesting cases the answer is positive.
-In other cases, the special regressor setting imposes testable restrictions on the set of statistical phenomena that are generated by the latent structure.
-To illustrate the generalization of Theorem 3, we consider the most straighforward extension of binary responses which are ordered choice models.
-Assume that the support of y is now $S_y = \{0, 1, ..., K\}$ $(K \ge 1)$.
-The discussion will be split into two according to two definitions of ordered choice models.
-In the first one, each individual is defined by an ordered set of propensities (i.e., $y_1^, .., y_K^$) and his/her response $(y \in \{0, 1, ..., K\})$ depends on how propensities compare with a given cost variable v.
-In the second model, each individual is defined by one specific propensity y^ and his/her response depends on how this propensity compares with an ordered set of thresholds $\alpha_k(v)$.
-A straightforward extension of theorem 3 only holds in the first case while structural parameters are overidentified in the second model.
+The first set depends on the parameters of interest and the nuisance parameters while the second set of moment conditions depend on the nuisance parameters only.
+The efficient GMM estimates can be derived from the first set of conditions when the nuisance parameters are replaced by their estimated values using the second set of conditions.
+In contrast, GMM estimates are not generically efficient when the parameters are replaced by their true values.